 Years of construction Start End 1911

 Designer or architect City Architect

 Maker or builder Charles C. Coleman

-Historical outline PREFACE The history of the buildings at 90-100 Hay Street might be divided into a market period and a post market period.
-In the market period, from the 1910s to the 1970s, the buildings functioned as Municipal Stores, leased from the City Council, for the most part by Chinese Australian fruit and vegetable merchants.
-At this time, the majority of the Chinese originated from the Pearl River Delta, in the vicinity of the provincial capital of Canton, and Cantonese or district languages were the main Chinese languages spoken in Sydney.
-It was also a time when the Chinese Australian population was a minority population, owing to White Australia legislation which virtually prohibited the entry of new migrants from China or Hong Kong and restricted the family life, occupations and industries of resident Chinese Australians.
-The end of this period in the mid-late 1970s coincides with the abolition of White Australia legislation e 1970s, the I, for the most e, the majority of e provincial Chinese tralian population virtually estricted the .
-The end of this
+Historical outline PREFACE The history of the buildings at 9 and a post market period.
+In the buildings functioned as Munici part by Chinese Australian fruit the Chinese originated from the capital of Canton, and Cantone languages spoken in Sydney.
+It was a minority population, owin prohibited the entry of new min family life, occupations and inception in the mid-late 1970s country and the relocation of the Municipal special services. ne market period, from pal Stores, leased for and vegetable medee Pearl River Delta, as a so a time who ing to White Austra igrants from China colustries of resident poincides with the about the second stores. om the 1910s to the rom the City Councill rchants.
+At this time in the vicinity of the ages were the main ten the Chinese Australians to lition of White Australians on the Chinese Australians to lition of White Australians e 1970s, the I, for the most the majority of e provincial Chinese tralian population virtually estricted the The end of this